gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ![Fill in details](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/04-fill-in-details.png)

-Your new campaign is ready, you can save and close it.
+Your new campaign is ready.

 ![Editor opened](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/05-editor-opened.png)